• Skip to primary navigation

 Our patients report that the average flight cost return to Bratislava or Vienna airport and back from the UK is typically around £100.
 If you can avoid the summer, Easter or Christmas holidays, you can often get a bargain as low as £40 return.

-With the flight cost savings and dental treatment, the good weather, food, shopping and city-hopping experience into the heart of Europe, there’s no excuse not to go on a “dental holiday” with us if you really need to get your teeth done.
+With the flight cost savings, dental treatment, good weather, food, shopping and city-hopping experience in the heart of Europe, there’s no excuse not to go on a “dental holiday” with us if you need to get your teeth done.

 Here’s how to get that sorted.

-1. Choose from one of these direct, non-stop Dental Holiday flight options from the UK & Ireland (2hrs flight time)
+1. Choose from one of these direct, non-stop Dental Holiday flight options from the UK & Ireland (2hrs flight times)

 • All London airports: